1,000+ Opportunities

 The program is administered in a nondiscriminatory manner in accordance with County policy.
 Step Up Youth Activities Grant Program Step Up Advisory Committee Application Youth Activities Grant Instructions Youth Activities Grant Application Youth Activities Grant Budget Tulare County Health & Human Services Agency

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations serving youth under age 18 operating within one Tulare County Supervisorial District.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations serving youth under age 18 operating within one Tulare County Supervisorial District.
 Preference given to programs serving at-risk youth, underserved communities, new/start-up programs, and those leveraging additional funding or partnerships.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.